Seryu-Ub/Seryu-Ub/README.md

 <br>
 Uh I'm not very good at talking but feel free to come to me!
 I often listen to music on soundcloud and spotify...
 <br>
 *Most of my projects are in private but don't hesitate to submit ideas!
-I like to make things but I don't often have ideas ^__^
+I like to make things but I don't often have ideas ^__^*
-(Personal Github account with PRO = Private)*

 <br> <p align="center">
 [![Discord Presence](https://lanyard.cnrad.dev/api/758405376718274590?theme=light&bg=db99e1&hideDiscrim=true&borderRadius=20px&idleMessage=Plays%20with%20a%20stick)](https://discord.com/users/758405376718274590)